vprasanth/bleeping.dev/content/about/index.md

 remotely from about 40 minutes (_on a good day_) outside of [Toronto, Canada](https://en.wikipedia.org/wiki/Toronto).

-My background is in software (cloud) and I've been fortunate enough to work in many different parts of the stack.
+My background is in software (web) and I've been fortunate enough to work in many different parts of the stack.

 ### Goals for this site